 So you’re ready to consider the daycare center construction costs?
 Excitement aside, starting a new business can be an overwhelming experience.
 Especially when a child’s safety is placed in your hands.
 The other piece of good news – there are grants available for startup funds just like this one.
 In this article we will explore three key areas: budget, finding the right location and daycare design.

 Once the wheels are in motion, naturally, writing up a budget of your daycare center construction costs is your first plan of action.
 This should include the number of rooms and areas you’re thinking of considering, as well as materials you want to use.
-Being knowledgeable in the general commercial construction process will give you a headstart.
-Always predict 10-15% above on the budget plan, to ensure you’re leaving some wiggle room for unforeseen build circumstances.
+Being knowledgeable in the general commercial construction process will give you a head start.
+Always have 10-15% above on the budget plan, to ensure you’re able to make changes (change orders) during construction.

 Your building size, conditions and chosen construction ingredients will be clear indicators of your overall project cost.
 You should gather as much information as you can about your design ideas early on, and have a fluent understanding of long-term maintenance costs as well as your thoughts around future business planning.